samwhitehall/django-celery-boilerplate/README.md

 Perhaps you have some resource that you would like to share between Django threads, e.g. a large file you would **rather not** load for each thread.

-(assuming that one-time loading is the expensive bit, not accessing/processing)
+(assuming that one-time loading is the expensive bit, not accessing/processing).
+Maybe you will find this boilerplate useful too.

 ## Setup
 ### Install Django & Celery